 You must have Administrator Rights to install NTI Backup NOW! on machines running Windows NT/2000/XP.
-You must be a member of the Administrators' group to run Backup NOW!.
+You must be a member of the Administrators' or the Backup Operator's groups to run Backup NOW!.

 Which method of backup do I use?